Towards ending HIV in Zimbabwe through focusing on improving targeting of HIV testing and uptake of HIV prevention in adolescent girls and young women

 Sector Public

-PI Contribution Valentina Cambiano, Principal Investigator of this fellowship, is co-chair together with Isaac Taramusi (Zimbabwe National AIDS Council) and Ngwarai Sithole (Zimbabwe Ministry of Health and Child Care) of the MIHPSA Zimbabwe Collaboration, which is part of the wider MIHPSA collaboration, which also involves similar projects in Malawi and South Africa.
-As part of this collaboration Valentina Cambiano organized regular meetings involving four other mathematical modelling groups (Goals-RSM, Optima, PopART-IBM and EMOD), ECSA-Health Community, Zimbabwe Ministry of Health and Child Care and the Zimbabwe National AIDS Council, contributed with a mathematical model to this comparison exercise and led the comparison and discussion of modelling projections.
+PI Contribution Valentina Cambiano, Principal Investigator of this fellowship, is co-chair together with Isaac Taramusi (former Zimbabwe National AIDS Council, now UNAIDS Zimbabwe) and Ngwarai Sithole (Zimbabwe Ministry of Health and Child Care) of the MIHPSA Zimbabwe Collaboration, which is part of the wider MIHPSA collaboration, which also involves similar projects in Malawi and South Africa.
+As part of this collaboration Valentina Cambiano organizes regular meetings involving four other mathematical modelling groups (Goals-RSM, Optima, PopART-IBM and EMOD), ECSA-Health Community, Zimbabwe Ministry of Health and Child Care and the Zimbabwe National AIDS Council.
+She contributes with a mathematical model to this comparison exercise and leads the comparison and discussion of modelling projections.

-Collaborator Contribution The Zimbabwe Ministry of Health and Child Care shared their knowledge on the current implementation of the HIV response in Zimbabwe, providing constructive feedback, collated data to inform the mathematical model calibration and co-led this collaboration.
-The National AIDS Council contributed with a mathematical model (Goals-RSM) to this comparison exercise, shared their knowledge on modelling activities taking place in Zimbabwe, collated data to inform the mathematical models calibration and co-led this collaboration.
+Collaborator Contribution The Zimbabwe Ministry of Health and Child Care shares their knowledge on the current implementation of the HIV response in Zimbabwe, providing constructive feedback, collates data to inform the mathematical model calibration and co-leads this collaboration.
+The National AIDS Council shares their knowledge on modelling activities taking place in Zimbabwe and collates data to inform the mathematical models calibration.
 The East, Central and Southern Africa Health Community (ECSA-HC) promotes regional cooperation in health among member states.
 The HIV Modelling Consortium coordinates the MIHPSA research activities in the three countries: Zimbabwe, Malawi and South Africa

 Impact This collaboration is multidisciplinary involving epidemiology, mathematical modelling of infectious disease science and health economics.